uselagoon/lagoon/docs/using_lagoon/drupal/services/solr.md

     dockerfile: Dockerfile.solr
 ```

-*  Place your schema files in your code repo, we typically like to us `.lagoon/solr`
+*  Place your schema files in your code repository, we typically like to us `.lagoon/solr`
 *  Create a Dockerfile.solr

 ```